 - The Dark Horse Pub, Belfast, Co.
 Antrim

-We think it is definitely worth visiting a few of these doors as they are absolutely beautiful, and an easy addition to your Game of Thrones adventure in Northern Ireland.
+It’s well worth visiting a few of these doors.
+They’re beautifully made, and an easy addition to your Game of Thrones adventure in Northern Ireland.

-The Game of Thrones tapestry is a hand woven 77 metre long tapestry containing key scenes from every single episode of the show.
-We saw this tapestry when it was on display in the Ulster Museum.
-The tapestry is not currently on display, but you can see digital photos of the whole thing online here.
+The Ulster Museum in Belfast holds the 77-metre Game of Thrones tapestry, a hand-woven artwork containing key scenes from every single episode of the show.
+We saw the tapestry when it was last on display.
+It’s currently in climate-controlled storage at the museum and is not on permanent display, although you can see digital photos of the whole thing on the museum’s tapestry page.
+It’s worth checking the museum site before visiting in case the tapestry has returned to the floor.

 Glass of Thrones Trail in Belfast